syntasso/workshop/enhancing-a-promise/README.md

 The Promise that will get installed into our Kubernetes cluster is in the `postgres-promise.yaml` file.
 A Promise is made of three parts:

 * `xaasCrd`: this is the CRD that is exposed to the users of the Promise.
-It is the Platform team's contract with the SATs.
+It is the Platform team's contract with the consumers of the platform.
 Here is where we will introduce a `costCentre` property.
 * `xaasRequestPipeline`: this is the pipeline that will create the resources required to run Postgres on a worker cluster.
 Here is where we'll set the value for the `costCentre` label based on the user input.
 * `workerClusterResources`: this contains all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments.
 This is where we will tell the Postgres Operator to create instances with a `costCentre` label.

-The `postgres-resource-request.yaml` file is an example of what SATs can use to request an postgres instance.
-As a application developer, we will need to update this request to include the newly defined `costCentre` property.
+The `postgres-resource-request.yaml` file is an example of how to request an postgres instance from the platform.
+As an application developer, we will need to update this request to include the newly defined `costCentre` property.

 ### Adding a new property to the xaasCrd

-The contract with the SATs is defined by a number of properties on the `xaasCrd`.
+The contract with the app developers, i.e. the consumers of the platform, is defined by a number of properties on the `xaasCrd`.
 These properties are defined within a versioned schema and can have different types and validations.
-It's in this section that the platform team defines what are the required and optional configuration options exposed to the SATs.
+It's in this section that the platform team defines what are the required and optional configuration options exposed to the consumers.

 In our case, we want to add a new required property called `costCentre` of type string and with a simple pattern requiring only certain character types.
 The complete property is as follows: